aoelvp94/starter-airflow/README.md

 ### How to config demo

+First of all you need to create a stack.

 #### Airbyte

-1. Start an Airbyte service on Restack and start the app.
+1. Attach an Airbyte service to your stack and start the app.
 2. Once setup is done, go to the UI and log in.
 3. Create a source `Alpha Vantage API` to ingest data.
 Add the public API Key and the symbol to be extracted (e.g. `MSFT`)
 4. Create a destination `Big Query` to write the ingested data.
 Fill fields like `Project ID`, `Dataset Location`, `Default Dataset ID` and choose the `Standard Inserts` method for testing the E2E pipeline.
 Put the SA content in `Service Account Key JSON` placeholder.